 Emma arrived 10 years ago in Darwin on a boat and had spent many years previously to this sailing on traditional boats in Tropical locations where she became familiar with edible and native produce, and the stories and people that connect and use the plants.
-She is a nature lover with a background in horticulture and tropical environmental science, working as a plant specialist and community engager, encouraging the enhancement of our connection to the natural world and particularly to our wonderful tropical home.
+She is a nature lover and artist with a background in horticulture and tropical environmental science, working as a plant specialist and community engager.
+IN whatever stream encourages the enhancement of our connection to the natural world and particularly to our wonderful tropical home.

-Her work hopes to merge the worlds of art and science.
+Her work bridges both the worlds of art and science.

 Certificate IV in Training and Assessment

 Site Skills Training, Darwin, September 2014